abrandao2/portfolio-2020/README.md

 # Portfolio - André Silva

-### I'm a 32 years old Brazilian guy, currently living in Saint Petersburg, Russia.
-I'm looking for my first job as a Full-Stack Web Developer.
+### I'm a 33 years old Brazilian guy, currently living in Saint Petersburg, Russia.
+I work as a full-time Front-end React/Angular developer.

-This is the current version (as of April 2020) of my Portfolio.
+This is the old (and current) version of my portfolio.
+It's not being maintained or updated anymore.
 It's made using a variety of technologies, including React, Express, MongoDB Atlas and Mongoose.

-I'm planning on converting the current JavaScript files into TypeScript, and on adding new apps to it in the days and weeks to come, as I learn new things.
+I'm building a new portfolio to replace this one.